-Levels of achievement for each student in each of their subjects is reported by the QCAA in the form of a subject result, which includes letter grades and numeric grades.
+Levels of achievement for each student in each of their subjects is reported by the QCAA in the form of a subject result, which includes letter grades (an A-E grade) and numeric result (0-100).
 Each subject result indicates the level of knowledge, understanding and skill of a student in a given subject.